-Defined disaster area for an eligible disaster means the area that the appropriate Minister has declared for the purpose of activating the Disaster Recovery Funding Arrangements.
-These are shown on the RAA's website.
+Defined disaster area for an eligible disaster means the area that the appropriate Minister has defined for the purpose of activating the Disaster Recovery Funding Arrangements.
+These are shown on the RAA's website and in the table below.

 Evidence can also consist of: